Montreal, Canada

 Local Payment Customs and Tipping Practices:

-- Payment: Credit cards are widely accepted, but it's always good to have some cash for small vendors and tips.
+- Payment: Credit cards are widely accepted, but carrying some cash for smaller vendors is recommended.

-- Service Charges: Some restaurants may add a service charge to the bill, so check before tipping extra.
+- Service Charges: Some restaurants may add a service charge to the bill.

-By following this budget guide, you can enjoy all that Montreal has to offer without breaking the bank.
-Happy travels!
+By following this budget guide, you can enjoy a memorable and affordable trip to Montreal while experiencing the best the city has to offer!

 Local Tips & Insights